Hiding Faces in Plain Sight: Defending DeepFakes by Disrupting Face Detection: Experiments

-{\bf F1-score VS Average Precision (AP).} Average Precision (AP) represents the area under the Precision-Recall (PR) curve and is widely used in the evaluation of face detection.
+In the context of face detection, candidate proposals refer to all possible face bounding boxes predicted by the detector, each associated with a different confidence score.
+These proposals are essential for computing the Average Precision (AP) score, a widely used metric in the evaluation of face detection.
+To calculate the AP, all candidate proposals are first sorted by their confidence scores.
+Then, precision and recall are computed at various thresholds, where precision indicates the proportion of predicted boxes that are accurate, and recall reflects the proportion of ground-truth faces that are correctly detected.
+The AP is obtained by plotting the precision-recall curve and calculating the area under this curve.
 However, this metric is not sensitive to redundant face candidate proposals, see Fig.~\ref{fig:pr}.
-It is not a problem in the face detection task, as it cares more about whether the faces are detected out.
-But it becomes problematic in our task, as we aim to obstruct the training of DeepFake by disrupting face detection, and these redundant face candidate proposals can largely contaminate the training face set.
-Therefore, in this paper, we use the F1-score to directly measure precision and recall instead of using AP, providing a more suitable measure for our objective.
+In face detection, this insensitivity is acceptable: high Average Precision (AP) can still be achieved as long as all faces are correctly detected, even if many redundant proposals exist.
+But it becomes problematic in our task, where redundant face proposals can significantly contaminate the training face set.
+Therefore, we use the F1-score to directly measure precision and recall, providing a more appropriate and reliable evaluation metric for our specific objective.